American History

 On a bright note, I saw a couple of promising new developments in Newark and neighbouring Harrison (across the Passaic River).

-Harrison train and subway station is also being renovated.
+Harrison train and subway station are also being renovated.

 The old bridge connecting Newark and Harrison is really creepy.

-As a conclusion, I hope Newark and its residents overcome challenges that they've faced in the past, and leverage the many benefits of it being next to New York to revitalize the city.
+In conclusion, I hope Newark and its residents overcome the challenges that they've faced in the past, and leverage the many benefits of being next to New York to revitalize the city.

 0 comments